How To Cook With Olive Oil

 Can You Cook With Olive Oil?

-Yes, you can cook with both regular and extra virgin olive oil.
-Human beings have been usingĀ OO in cooking and food prep for thousands of years.
-It’s essentially the core of the Mediterranean diet.
-And many consider EVOO, to be the best cooking oil option.
+It’s the core of the Mediterranean diet and many consider extra virgin, to be the best cooking fat option.
 Thanks to technology we now have the science to back that up.

-ā€œā€¦EVOO yielded low levels of polar compounds and oxidative by-products, in contrast to the high levels of by-products generated for oils such as canola oil.
-EVOO’s fatty acid profile and natural antioxidant content allowed the oil to remain stable when heated (unlike oils with high levels of poly-unsaturated fats (PUFAs) which degraded more readily)….ā€
+EVOO yielded low levels of polar compounds and oxidative by-products, in contrast to the high levels of by-products generated for oils such as canola oil.
+EVOO’s fatty acid profile and natural antioxidant content allowed the oil to remain stable when heated (unlike oils with high levels of poly-unsaturated fats (PUFAs) which degraded more readily)

-There is also the info on the fact that cooking withĀ EVOO can increase the health benefits of the food itself.
-For example, a study published in the journalĀ Food ChemistryĀ found that phenols and antioxidants from extra virgin olive oil are transferred to vegetables cooked in it, thereby increasing the nutrition content of the vegetables.
+For example, a study published in the journal Food Chemistry found that phenols and antioxidants from EVOO are transferred to vegetables cooked in it, thereby increasing the nutrition content of the vegetables.

 How To Cook With Olive Oil

-Heat at least 1 tsp of extra virgin olive oil in a pan on low or medium heat for approximately 40s or until the oil begins to look very shiny when moved around in the pan.
-If on medium or medium low heat it should not smoke.
-If it does smoke the heat is too high or the pan is too thin.
+Heat at least 1 tsp of olive oil in a pan on low or medium heat for approximately 40s or until the oil begins to look very shiny when moved around in the pan.

-Once oil is heated, add food to the pan and cook as you usually would.
+Once the fat is heated, add food to the pan and cook as you usually would.
 It’s not recommended to cook on high heat.
+The key to cooking with the product is understanding it as a whole.

-The key to cooking with olive oil is understanding the product as a whole.
 Olive oil is produced by extracting the oil from the olive fruit.
 It’s a fat that’s liquid at room temperature, contrary to butter which is solid at room temperature.
 At room temperature, if left in a marinade with seasonings it will absorb the flavors.
 However, it absorbs flavors best with heat.

-When heated oil absorbs and retains the flavors of seasonings and food extremely well, creating the perfect base for soups, stew, herby eggs, and sauces.
 It’s not just a product that creates a barrier between your food and the pan, it absorbs those flavors and acts as a vehicle to transport them.

 But What About Butter?

 Oh don’t worry, butter can stay.
-As our friend Elizabeth Minchilli says, ā€˜we are equal fat opportunists’.
+As our friend Elizabeth Minchilli says, ‘we are equal fat opportunists’.
 Currently, there are several packs of butter in our fridge and that’s the way we like things.

 We recently found that extra virgin can be used as a sub in a roux.
 The question is would you want to?
-It’s a personal preference.
+It’s a personal preference!

 Butter For Pancakes